-OU Theatre Scholarships provide full tuition for a maximum of eight regular (fall and spring) semesters of undergraduate study in the TU program.
+OU Theatre Scholarships cover tuition unpaid by state scholarships and grants for a maximum of eight regular (fall and spring) semesters of undergraduate study in the TU program.
 Candidates must demonstrate a commitment to performing and must major in Theatre or English.
-Recipients are selected during the annual Scholarship Weekend competition on campus in January of each year and are expected to perform two prepared monologues, participate in a seminar and write an essay based on the seminar discussion.
+Recipients are selected during the annual Scholarship Weekend competition for rising first-time, full-time freshmen held on campus in January of each year and are expected to perform two prepared monologues, participate in a seminar and write an essay based on the seminar discussion.
 This scholarship is renewable for a maximum of eight regular (fall and spring) semesters provided the recipient maintains a minimum cumulative grade-point average of 3.2 and completes a minimum of 12 semester hours each fall and spring semester.
 Continued dedication to theatre and to Oglethorpe's professional theatre partners, The Horizon Theatre or The Alliance Theatre, is expected.
 Recipients of an OU Theatre Scholarship are required to live on campus (excluding Gables Brookhaven) while enrolled at Oglethorpe.
 For application procedures, deadlines and requirements, contact the office of admission.

-5.6.4.
-A_LAB Scholarship
+5.6.4 Hammack Scholarship

-A_LAB Scholarships provide full tuition for a maximum of eight regular (fall and spring) semesters of undergraduate study in the TU program.
-Recipients are selected during the annual Scholarship Weekend competition held on campus in January of each year.
-Students must achieve a minimum SAT/ACT score, earn a minimum cumulative grade-point average in a competitive high school curriculum and demonstrate a superior record of leadership in extracurricular activities either in school or in the community.
+Hammack Scholarships cover tuition unpaid by state scholarships and grants for a maximum of eight regular (fall and spring) semesters of undergraduate study in the TU program.
+Recipients are selected during the annual Scholarship Weekend competition for rising first-time, full-time freshmen held on campus in January of each year.
+Students must achieve a minimum SAT/ACT score, earn a minimum cumulative grade-point average in a competitive high school curriculum, and demonstrate the pursuit of entrepreneurial or business-related opportunities and the desire to major in a business field.
+Each candidate will be evaluated based on a presentation, computer simulation competition, and a writing assessment.
 This scholarship is renewable for a total of eight regular (fall and spring) semesters provided the recipient maintains a minimum cumulative grade-point average of 3.2 and completes a minimum of 12 semester hours each fall and spring semester.
-Recipients of an A_LAB Scholarship are required to live on campus (excluding Gables Brookhaven) while enrolled at Oglethorpe.
+Recipients of a Hammack Scholarship are required to live on campus (excluding Gables Brookhaven) while enrolled at Oglethorpe.
 For application procedures and deadlines, contact the office of admission.
-(Back to ToC)